(infusio Psidium guajava)

 from AMAZON HERBS®

-Guava is a small tropical tree that grows up to 35 feet tall; it is widely grown for its fruit in tropics.
-It has a distinctive fresh aroma with sweet musk odor and the vitamin C content is four times higher than in citrus.
+Guava is a small tropical tree that grows up to 35 feet tall; it is widely grown for its fruit in the tropics.
+It has a distinctive fresh aroma with a sweet musk odor.
+The vitamin C content is four times higher than in citrus.

 Guava is considered a super-fruit, being rich in vitamins A and C, omega-3 and -6 polyunsaturated fatty acids and high levels of dietary fiber.